botpress/botpress/docs/guide/docs/channels/teams.md

 ### Before getting started...

-Since the framework V4 is still in active development, some of these instructions may be a little bit different.
-If you ever get stuck, have a look at the [Official Bot Framework documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-create).
+Since the framework V4 is still in active development, some of these instructions may be slightly different.
+If you ever get stuck, check the [Official Bot Framework documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-create).

 ## Setup

 These instructions will guide you through any steps required to be up and running with that channel.

-### Create application & get a password
+### Create application & generate password

 1. Log on to your account on [Microsoft Azure](https://azure.microsoft.com)